learn-co-curriculum/swift-curriculum-assignment-tuples-readme/README.md

 }
 ```

-Each of these classes will return a tuple when their respecrtive wants() function is called.
+Each of these classes will return a tuple when their respective wants() function is called.
 The tuple is a combination of the grocery and the amount of the grocery they want.

 Now, let's put this together to make our grocery list.